-- Affiliations are not able to be 'pre-registered' with the electoral officer, before a nomination is lodged. - 6.
-Return of nomination paper - Completed nomination papers can be lodged at the: - New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hawera - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford or posted to:
+Affiliations are not able to be 'pre-registered' with the electoral officer, before a nomination is lodged.

+Return of nomination paper

+Completed nomination papers can be lodged at the:

+- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford;

+or posted to:

-The Electoral Officer Taranaki Regional Council C/- Independent Election Services Ltd PO Box 5135 Wellesley Street Auckland 1141 in time to be received no later than noon, Friday 12 August 2016.
+The Electoral Officer Taranaki Regional Council C/- Independent Election Services Ltd PO Box 5135 Wellesley Street Auckland 1141 in time to be received no later than noon, Friday 16 August 2019.

+All nomination material:

+- nomination paper;

+- candidate profile statement [if provided];

+- nomination deposit;

+- evidence of NZ citizenship;

+- letter endorsing affiliation [if applicable];

-- All nomination material (nomination paper, candidate profile statement [if provided], nomination deposit) are required to be lodged together.
-[Section 55(2)(f) Local Electoral Act 2001]. - A receipt will be issued to acknowledge that a nomination has been received.
-This receipt does not constitute an acknowledgement that the nomination paper is in order. - Once lodged, nomination papers are checked to ensure the candidate's name appears on a Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the district or subdivision of the district (eg constituency). - Each nomination paper lodged requires a deposit of \$200 (inclusive of GST).
-This is refunded if the candidate polls greater than 25% of the lowest successful candidate (for FPP elections) or greater than 25% of the final quota as determined at the last iteration (for STV elections). - Payment of the nomination deposit can be made by cash, electronic transfer (eftpos, internet payment), bank cheque or personal cheque.
-Evidence of an internet payment will be required to be lodged with the nomination.
-Should a personal cheque be dishonored, the nomination becomes invalid as the deposit has not lawfully been made.
+is required to be lodged together.
+[Section 55(2)(f) Local Electoral Act 2001].

+A receipt will be issued to acknowledge that a nomination has been received.
+This receipt does not constitute an acknowledgment that the nomination paper is in order.

+Once lodged, nomination papers are checked to ensure the candidate's name appears on the Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the district or subdivision of the district (e.g. constituency).

+Each nomination paper lodged requires a deposit of \$200 (inclusive of GST).
+This is refunded if the candidate polls greater than 25% of the lowest successful candidate (for FPP elections) or greater than 25% of the final quota as determined at the last iteration (for STV elections).

-Electronic payments should be paid into the following bank account:
+Payment of the nomination deposit can be made by electronic bank transfer, eftpos or cash.
+Evidence of an electronic bank transfer will be required to accompany the nomination.

+Electronic bank payment details are:

+Account name: Independent Election Services Ltd Bank: ANZ Account number: 01 0102 0437238 01 Particulars: your initials and surname Code: TRC Reference: Nomination

+Cheques will be accepted but not preferred (should they be dishonoured and the nomination invalidated).
-Cheques should be made payable to:

-Independent Election Services Ltd
+Should a cheque payment be made, cheques should be payable to: Independent Election Services Ltd.

-• The lodgement of nomination papers and candidate profile statements should not be left to the last minute.
+The lodgement of nomination papers should not be left to the last minute.
 Should a nomination paper be lodged late on the morning nominations close, and be incorrectly completed or ineligible nominators are provided, there may be insufficient time to correct the situation and the nomination paper could be invalidated.